 Lymphatic vessels for every joint follow the lymph drainage of the surrounding tissue—some joints house lymph nodes, like the popliteal lymph nodes in the popliteal fossa of the knee.

-Every joint in the body has different innervation; however, innervation of synovial joints is most extensively understood.
+Every joint in the body has different innervation; however, the innervation of synovial joints is most extensively understood.

 Sensory and autonomic fibers innervate synovial joints.
 The autonomic nerves are vasomotor in function, controlling the dilation or constriction of blood vessels.
 The sensory nerves of the articular capsule and ligaments (articular nerves) provide proprioceptive feedback from Ruffini endings and Pacinian corpuscles.
 Proprioception of the joint permits reflex control of posture, locomotion, and movement.
 Free nerve endings convey pain sensation that is diffuse and poorly localized.
 The articular cartilage has no nerve supply.